ElmiriYounes/JavaSpringBoot/README.md

 * teacher 2: "email":"profB@gmail.com", "password":"profB"

 ## Run the project 🚀
-Atfer cloning the repository, you just have to tape the following 2 commands (in the root of the project):
+Atfer cloning the repository, you just have to type the following 2 commands (in the root of the project):

     docker-compose build